uwdb/website/projects/hypdb/index.markdown

 in interpreting the results.
 We develop an automated method for rewriting the query into an unbiased query that correctly performs the hypothesis test that the analyst had in mind.
 The rewritten queries compute causal effect or the effect of hypothetical interventions.
 At the core of our framework lies the ability to find confounding variables.
-HypDB can be used to detect algorithmic unfairness post factum and the obtained insights go beyond state of the art e.g., Fairtest.
+HypDB can be used to detect algorithmic unfairness post factum.

 ### People
 **Postdoc**